molevol-ub/galeon/README.md

 **NOTES**:

 - Protein names MUST coincide with the gene name of the input GFF3 or BED2 file.
-- If raw protein data is provided, mafft will align them.
+- If raw protein data is provided, *mafft* will align them.
-- If pre-computed MSA data is provided, it will be used directly to run FastTree or iqtree and get the evo. distances.
+- If pre-computed MSA data is provided, it will be used directly to run *FastTree* or *iqtree* and get the evo. distances.
 - BED1 format does not contain the gene name information, so BED2 format should be used instead.

-### 2.1.
-Annotation files format
-All the input coordinate files MUST be provided in the same file format.

 ### 2.3.
 Chromosome/Scaffold sizes file
 This is used mainly as a guide to filter the output results and summarise the findings focusing on the main scaffolds (those corresponding to chromosomes) or a subset of scaffolds of choice (for example: the ten largest scaffolds or a list of scaffolds of interest).